Frequently Asked Questions

 3. Curing period: Allow cuttings to dry in a shaded area for 5-7 days to form a callus and reduce the risk of rot.

-4. Planting: Plant the cutting 2-3 inches deep in well-draining soil with the spikes facing upward.
+4. Planting: Plant ONLY the stem of the cutting in well-draining soil with the spikes facing upward.
+Do not bury the flesh.

 Water Propagation